smlum/ODBiz/5a-Matching/README.md

 The following scripts are used for the matching process:

 ## oda_download.py
-Downloads the ODA data files for each province and saves them in data/oda_addresses
+Downloads the ODA data files for each province and saves them in 'data/oda_addresses'

 ## oda_formatting.py
 Applies formatting to street name columns in the ODA datasets.
-Takes in arguments of the files to be formatted and stores all outputs in data/oda_addresses/formatted.
+It takes in arguments of the files to be formatted and stores all outputs in 'data/oda_addresses'

-## address_formatting.py
+## address_format.py
-Applies formatting to street names.
-It takes in files data/oda-addresses/ODA_
+Applies formatting to street names in our parsed dataset.

 ## address_match.py
-Takes in our source dataset and ODA datasets to match against.
-Outputs a csv of matched data for each province and one complete csv for the entire dataset in data/output
+Matches our formatted dataset against the formatted ODA datasets.
+It outputs a csv of matched data for each province and one complete csv for the entire dataset in data/output.

 ## post_process.py
 Adds back in any data that has been removed for geocoding.